Everything to Know About Head Lice

 “There are a number of herbal remedies that include essential oils that have been touted as effective head lice treatments.
 Unfortunately, there is not much scientific data yet supporting their use, and there is a risk that some of these may pose a risk for [irritation],” says Yan.
 “In addition, some essential oils [like] have been found to have some properties that may cause hormonal disturbances.”

-In the U.S., the AAP discourages the use of products without FDA approval for lice treatment due to lack of evidence of efficacy.
-The CPS goes further, saying: “Using flammable, toxic and dangerous substances like gasoline or kerosene to treat head lice or using products intended for treating lice in animals are not recommended under any circumstances.”
+It's important to stick with only approved treatments.
+The CPS says: “Using flammable, toxic and dangerous substances like gasoline or kerosene to treat head lice or using products intended for treating lice in animals are not recommended under any circumstances.”

 What about occlusive substances like mayonnaise, petroleum jelly, or mineral oil?
 While the CPA acknowledges that applying a thick coating of such agents to the hair and scalp and leaving it on overnight would theoretically suffocate the bugs, topical insecticides are far more effective.